khornberg/octokit.py/README.rst

     repos = Octokit().repos.list_for_user(username="octokit")
     for repo in repos.json:
         print(repo["name"])
-    # Make an unauthenticated request for octokit's public repositories
+    # Make an unauthenticated request for octokit's public repositories.

 Webhooks::